-One big advantage of electric saunas over wood burning or smoke saunas is that it’s relatively easy to control the temperature inside the sauna.
+One significant advantage of electric saunas over wood-burning or smoke saunas is that it’s relatively easy to control the temperature inside the sauna.

 2. Wood Burning Sauna

-A wood burning sauna, or wood stove sauna, works similar to an electric sauna, but has a more traditional setup.
+A wood-burning sauna, or wood stove sauna, works similarly to an electric sauna, but has a more traditional setup.

-A metal stove, or kiuas in Finnish language, with sauna stones on top is used to burn wood which in turn heats up the stones.
+A metal stove, or kiuas in the Finnish language, with sauna stones on top, is used to burn wood which in turn heats up the stones.

 3. Smoke Sauna

-A smoke sauna is the oldest and most traditional type of a Finnish sauna, and today we don’t see them very often anymore.
-They mainly exist in Northern European countries, such as Finland, Lithuania, Estonia and Latvia, and also in Russia.
+A smoke sauna is the oldest and most traditional type of Finnish sauna, and today, we don’t see them very often anymore.
+They mainly exist in Northern European countries, such as Finland, Lithuania, Estonia, and Latvia, and also in Russia.

-Wood is being burned in a stove and the resulting smoke enters the room as there is no pipe that can let the smoke out.
-Once the sauna reaches a desired temperature, the fire is put out and the room is then ventilated.
+Wood is being burned in a stove, and the resulting smoke enters the room as there is no pipe that can let the smoke out.
+Once the sauna reaches the desired temperature, the fire is put out, and the room is then ventilated.